ETHS TEAMS Transition House

-The mission of the ETHS Transition House program is to facilitate the independent functioning and self determination of young adults ages 18-22 with disabilities through skill development, technology use and supportive participation in vocational, social, recreational and other community-based activities.
-The components of the Transition House program include:
+The mission of the ETHS TEAMS Transition House program is to facilitate the independent functioning of students with IEPs.
+TEAMS stands for Transition Education and Mindfulness for Success.
+The TEAMS program provides a continuum of skill development, technology use, and supportive participation in vocational, social, recreational, and other community-based activities.
+The components of the TEAMS Transition House program include:

 Collaborative Service Delivery Model

 Transition participants, parents, educational staff members, and agency personnel collectively develop and implement community-based support plans.

 In-depth instruction is provided to foster vocational, social, domestic, community involvement, personal living, and recreational skills.

 Instruction in functional academics across content is provided as they relate to the secondary transition plan (employment, education, training, independent living, community participation).

 An interactive peer program to facilitate interactions with age-appropriate peers.

 Educational staff members work closely with community-based agencies to link participants with appropriate services.